EdwardBetts/blog/_articles/what-is-handshake.md

 ## How?

-Rather than paying money to faceless corporations for registering names, Handshake lets you obtain and relinquish names using tokens.
-To help jump start Handshake and ensure that it’s owned by the community, we’re giving away these tokens, first to the open source developers of the world, and then to the world itself in what we call the ‘airdrop to humanity.’
+Rather than paying money to faceless corporations for registering names, Handshake lets you obtain and relinquish names using Handshake coins.
+To help jump start Handshake and ensure that it’s owned by the community, we’re giving away these coins, first to the free and open source contributors of the world, and then to the world itself in what we call the ‘airdrop to humanity.’
 Names are used across the globe, so the core naming service should be owned and operated by the world.

-VCs and other firms are publicly backing the Handshake system and its future impact on the internet by backing the value of these tokens.
+VCs and other firms are publicly backing the Handshake system and its future impact on the internet by backing the value of these coins.
 With this investment, obtaining publicly available names is given an inherent cost and value.
 Thanks to the blockchain powering it, concrete name ownership and censorship resilience is guaranteed.